 Notes

-- You can use butterflied chicken breasts, although I do highly recommend using chicken thighs in this recipe for the juiciest results.
+- You can use butterflied chicken breasts, but I highly recommend using chicken thighs for the juiciest results.

 - When adding the mushrooms, you can also add about half a cup of chopped yellow onions.